 |Views from the battle field of Gettysburg, July 1st, 2d, and 3d, 1863 : General Hospital, near Gettysburg, PA.|

-Students can also learn from an interactive version of the Gettysburg Address which is highlighted digital copy of the original document.
-Students can use the interactive to zoom in on key passages or listen to the whole Address and read along.
+Give students an opportunity to listen to the Gettysburg Address while following along with the text.
+Many options for listening exist, including this one from TEDEd which also includes a brief multiple choice quiz.
 Help struggling readers to visualize what they are reading by first giving them some context.
 Further ensure comprehension by having students write a letter to Abraham Lincoln.
 Browse through photos from the Civil War on an interactive whiteboard.

 Another great resource can be found in this history of immigration lesson plan from the Library of Congress.
 Explore the Immigration interactive with your class; there is something here for every level with detailed descriptions of immigrants from different cultures, vocabulary, and even interviews with immigrants from the 20th -21st centuries.
 This is a great way to support reading in Social Studies.
 Even better, there is an interactive tool for educators on the site that will let you know which Common Core Standards align with your activity!
 Also, have fun with your class by looking through the Great American Potluck, discussing the significance, and maybe even trying out a recipe!

 Acknowledgment: Special thanks to Rebecca Flynn for helping to prepare this blog post.